raseniero/Sitecore.SBOS.LinkManager/README.md

 # Sitecore.SBOS.LinkTracker (BETA)
-This module extends the Link Manager to add a capability to set a link click to trigger a Page event.
+This module extends the Link Manager to add a capability to set a external link OnClick to trigger a Goal, Page event, and Campaign.

 ## Getting Started
 Below are the steps to get up and running with the module.